Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Method

+While for conditioning with extremely large output norm ($k=2^{10}$), the conditioned output predictions $\vp$ dominate the discriminator optimization, and features $vf$ are ignored, making the conditional adversarial learning degenerate to the `Src-only' case.
+Conditioning is beneficial for the domain adaptation only when the norm of conditioned output is moderate, e.g., $k=2^5$.

-The above observations render us rethinking the reason for the failure of the naive concatenation conditioning strategy.
-The success of the re-weighted concatenation conditioning indicates that conditioning on the stop-gradient concatenated predictions, the discriminator is able to capture the multi-modal structures for effective conditional domain alignment.
-Therefore, it seems that the independence between $\vf$ and $\vp$ in the concatenation strategy is not the main obstacle blocking the effective conditioning.
+To sum up, the success of re-weighted concatenation conditioning indicates that conditioning on the stop-gradient concatenated predictions, the discriminator can capture the multi-modal structures for effective conditional domain alignment.
+Therefore, it seems that the independence between $\vf$ and $\vp$ in the concatenation strategy is not the main obstacle blocking effective conditioning.
 Instead, the devil is in the norm of the concatenated prediction.
-In fact, since $\vp$ means the probability predictions for c categories, the Euclidean norm of $\vp$ is bounded between $\frac{1}{c}$ and $1$.
-In contrast, the feature $\vf$ is usually a high-dimension vector, thus the feature norm of $\vf$ is probably tens of times than that of $\vp$.
-This overwhelming norm ratio between $f$ and $p$ leads to domain confusion objective taking little account of the concatenated prediction, making the conditioning ineffective, which we argue is the main reason for the failure of the naive concatenation conditioning strategy.
+In fact, since $\vp$ means the probability predictions for c categories, the Euclidean norm of $\vp$ is between $\frac{1}{c}$ and $1$.
+In contrast, the feature $\vf$ is usually a high-dimension vector.
+The feature norm of $\vf$ is probably tens of times that of $\vp$.
+The effect of this overwhelming norm ratio between $f$ and $p$ is that the domain confusion objective neglects the concatenated prediction, leading to ineffective conditioning.
+We argue this is the main reason for the failure of the naive concatenation conditioning strategy.